JeffreyChan0913/Iris/README.md

 age = input("Your age")
 age = age + 5
 ```
+If we input 20, will we get 25 in this case?

 5. How to conver the input frmo string to age?